-3.1 Bid Definition for Rounds After Round 1
+2.1 Bid Definition for Rounds After Round 1

 Bid to maintain demand.
-A bid to maintain a quantity equal to the bidder's processed demand for a county r (respectively, a CMA r) at the round's clock price indicates that the bidder is willing to buy a quantity equal to the previous round's processed demand at all prices in this round up to and including this round's clock price.
+A bid to maintain a quantity equal to the bidder's processed demand for a county r at the round's clock price indicates that the bidder is willing to buy a quantity equal to the previous round's processed demand at all prices in this round up to and including this round's clock price.
 Intra-round bids to maintain demand are not permitted.

-County-level bid to reduce demand.
-A county-level bid requesting to reduce demand to a quantity q for a county r at price p in a round indicates that:
+Bid to reduce demand.
+A bid requesting to reduce demand to a quantity q for a county r at price p in a round indicates that: